linnarsson-lab/loompy/docs.md

 your primary data storage.
 They are for working with data, not keeping it safe.

+Loom files do support concurrent reads, but only from separate processes (not threads), and (we think) only from a single compute node.
+On a compute cluster, you may encounter bugs if you try to read the same Loom file from different compute nodes concurrently.

 Loom files are great for distribution of large datasets, which are then used as read-only for analytical purposes.